Azure/bicep-registry-modules/avm/res/desktop-virtualization/host-pool/README.md

 ### Parameter: `privateEndpoints.service`

 The service (sub-) type to deploy the private endpoint for.
-For example "vault" or "blob".
+For example "connection".

 - Required: No
 - Type: string